Bilal7855/English-Text-to-Sql-query-Converter/README.md

-# SQL Query Generator and Executor
+# English Text to SQL Query Converter

-This Streamlit application leverages Google's Gemini AI to convert natural language questions into SQL queries and execute them on a SQLite database.
-The application provides an interactive interface where users can input their questions, and the AI model generates and executes the corresponding SQL queries.
+This Streamlit application uses Google's Gemini AI to convert natural language questions into SQL queries and execute them on a SQLite database.
+The application provides an interactive interface where users can input their questions in English, and the AI model generates and executes the corresponding SQL queries.

 ## Features